🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Can I consistently profit from information lag?

-In theory yes, though it demands sophisticated systems for rapid information capture and execution.
-For typical individual traders, the remaining four indicators present more reliable paths to sustainable returns.
+In theory yes, but it demands rapid data acquisition and execution systems.
+For typical individual traders, the remaining four indicators provide more reliable opportunities.

 Priya Anand